mek0124/todo-cli/README.md

 Anyone is welcome to contribute to the application.

+**___ALL CONTRIBUTORS ARE REQUIRED TO FORK THE REPO AND PUSH TO YOUR FORK!___** for more information on this, please join the discord server

 Rules:
   - No Malicious Code
   - No Spaghetti Code
+  - No AI Code unless verified first!
   - If you're apart of the discord server, do include your discord username in your forked commit to allow for easier communication

 Instructions: